arianitu/postgres-statefulset/config/README.md

 Go ahead and add the truffle-node to the cluster.

+(Note: You need to use `micok8s leave` in the terminal of any node you intend to stop, delete and puge with multipass.
+Also run `microk8s remove-node <node_name>` on the master-node before stopping the target node.)

 Recheck microk8s status on every node.

 {`sudo snap remove microk8s`, reinstall, enable add-ons (see above) and join again, in case of microk8s not running.}